stelligent/dromedary/README.md

 #### Outputs

-A few of the most relevant CloudFormation outputs are listed in the table below.
+A few of the most relevant CloudFormation outputs from the master stack are listed in the table below.

 Output | Description
 ---------- | ------------
-DromedaryAppURL | Available in the master stack outputs.
+CodePipelineURL | The URL to the instantiated pipeline JenkinsURL | The URL to Jenkins server that runs the execution of jobs for CodePipeline DromedaryAppURL | Available in the master stack outputs.
 Link to the working application once the application pipeline is complete
-CodePipelineURL | Available in the CodePipeline stack outputs.
-Link to the CodePipeline pipeline

 #### Post-bootstrap steps